-The Bank is involved in a number of litigations, as defendant, related to its current activity.
-The Bank's management estimates that the Bank will win the cases and that these litigations will not have a material impact on these financial statements.
+The Bank operates in a regulatory and legal environment that, by its nature, involves a high risk of litigation inherent to its operations.
+As a result, the Bank is involved in a number of litigations, as a defendant, related to its current activity.
+The Bank has an internal structure (Legal Department), responsible for formal controls and policies for the management of legal claims.
+At the end of 2024, the Bank has several legal claims pending, most of which are assigned a low risk of loss.
+The Bank's management estimates that the Bank will largely win the cases and that these litigations will not have a significant impact on these financial statements.